Sarina Koga: Career

 Koga played with the Kumamoto Shin-ai Girls' High School team, winning the 2011 All-Japan Junior High School championship and receiving the Excellent Player award.
-Koga played for the senior national team for the first time at the Alassio Cup in May 2013.
-She won the gold medal at the 2012 Asian Youth Girls Championship claimed by her National Junior team and she also won the Most Valuable Player award and Best Scorer of the tournament.
+She won the gold medal at the 2012 Asian Youth Girls Championship as part of the National Junior team; she also won the Most Valuable Player award at and Best Scorer of the tournament.

 In October 2013, Koga competed in the 2013 FIVB Women's U23 Volleyball World Championship and won the bronze medal.
-Koga was named one of the best outside hitters.
+Koga was named one of the best outside spikers, and selected for the competition's all star team, by the FIVB website.

-On 23 Jan 2015 NEC Red Rockets announced her joining the team.
+On 23 January 2015, NEC Red Rockets announced her joining the team.

+Koga won a silver medal in the 2024 VNL.
+She announced on July 2024 that the 2024 Paris Olympics would be her final tournament as her decision of retirement.